 - 106. An intangible asset with an indefinite useful life shall not be amortized. - 107.
-In accordance with MPSAS 21 and MPSAS 26, an entity is required to test an intangible asset with an indefinite useful life or an intangible asset not yet available for use for impairment by comparing its recoverable service amount or its recoverable amount, as appropriate, with its carrying amount: - (a) Annually; and - (b) Whenever there is an indication that the intangible asset may be impaired.
+In accordance with MPSAS 21, Impairment of Non-Cash-Generating Assets and MPSAS 26, Impairment of Cash-Generating Assets, an entity is required to test an intangible asset with an indefinite useful life or an intangible asset not yet available for use for impairment by comparing its recoverable service amount or its recoverable amount, as appropriate, with its carrying amount:

+- (a) Annually; and - (b) Whenever there is an indication that the intangible asset may be impaired.